 Accommodation For the Tour

 The boat for this trip departs from Halikarnas harbor in the very center of Bodrum.
-If you feel that you would like to spend a night before or after the tour, there are a few beautiful hotels in the area like this cute small boutique family-run hotel.
-To be honest, it’s one of the best hotels in Bodrum old town.
+If you feel that you would like to spend a night before or after the tour, there are a few beautiful hotels in the area like this cute small boutique family-run hotel which is one of the best hotels in Bodrum old town.

-Otherwise, there is also an option to choose Airbnb.
-With Airbnbs, you have to be careful and read all the reviews since a lot of rental flats are too expensive but of poor quality.
-If you can splurge a bit, look at this sea and sunset view apartment a few minutes away from the center, beach, and restaurants.
-It is a bit pricey but well worth it.
+Otherwise, there is also an option to choose an apartment.
+With flats, you have to read all the reviews carefully since a lot of them are too expensive but of poor quality.
+This flat, for example, is a few minutes away from the center, beach, and restaurants, and has excellent reviews.